agrimmmm-cpp/CMPT-271-Demo/README.md

 # CMPT-271-Demo
-This is a demo repository for CMPT 276
+This is a demo repository for CMPT 276'

+This is a picture of my favourite animal